sylvainluenga/Smart-TV-Application/README.md

 run at a screen resolution of 1920 x 1080.
 (This can be fixed, but our preference is responsive)

 # How to Run The resolution tests
-  1. firstly download the zip folder and run `npm i`
+  1. firstly download the zip folder and run `npm i` to install the node package
-  2. run `npm run dev`
+  2. run `npm run dev` to start the project
   3. This project is running on port `5173`